sahandha/eif/README.md

 We present a brief description of how Isolation Forest works in order to explain our extension.

-# Isolation Forest
+### Isolation Forest

- Given a dataset of dimension $N$, the algorithm chooses a random sub-sample of data to construct a binary tree.
-The branching process of the tree occurs by selecting a random dimension $x_i$ with $i$ in $\{1,2,...,N\}$ of the data (a single variable).
-It then selects a random value $v$ within the minimum and maximum values in that dimension.
-If a given data point possesses a value smaller than $v$ for dimension $x_i$, then that point is sent to the left branch, otherwise it is sent to the right branch.
+ Given a dataset of dimension *N*, the algorithm chooses a random sub-sample of data to construct a binary tree.
+The branching process of the tree occurs by selecting a random dimension *x_i* with *i* in *{1,2,...,N}* of the data (a single variable).
+It then selects a random value *v* within the minimum and maximum values in that dimension.
+If a given data point possesses a value smaller than $v$ for dimension *x_i*, then that point is sent to the left branch, otherwise it is sent to the right branch.
 In this manner the data on the current node of the tree is split in two.
 This process of branching is performed recursively over the dataset until a single point is isolated, or a predetermined depth limit is reached.
 The process begins again with a new random sub-sample to build another randomized tree.
 After building a large ensemble of trees, i.e. a forest, the training is complete.
-The creation of the forest is summarized in Algorithm 1 and the Class `iForest()` in the code.

  During the scoring step, a new candidate data point (or one chosen from the data used to create the trees) is run through all the trees, and an ensemble anomaly score is assigned based on the depth the point reaches in each tree.
 Figure 3 shows an schematic example of a tree and a forest plotted radially.